laurashen/data-science-sequencing.github.io/lectures/lecture9.md

   one can resolve them locally.</div>
 </div>

-With this in mind, our conditions for success then becomes [Bresler, Bresler, Tse, 2013](http://arxiv.org/abs/1301.0068):
+With this in mind, our conditions for success then becomes ([Bresler, Bresler, Tse, 2013](http://arxiv.org/abs/1301.0068)):

-1. Triple repeats are ALL bridged.
+1. All copies of all triple repeats are bridged.
 2. Interleaved repeats are singly bridged
-3. Coverage
+3. Coverage (each base in the genome is covered by at least one read)

 We also see that the performance of the multibridging algorithm is close to that of the lower bound.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lecture9/Figure4.png" width="75%">
-	<div class="figcaption">Lower bound from Lander-Waterman calculation, the read
+	<div class="figcaption">Lower bound from the Lander-Waterman calculation, the read
-	complexity necessary for the greedy algorithm, the de Bruijn graph algorithm, the SimpleBridging algorithm, and the MultiBridging algorithm to succeed (with probability \(1-\epsilon\)), and Ukkonen's lower bound for successful assembly (w. p. \(1-\epsilon\)).</div>
+	complexity necessary for the greedy algorithm, the de Bruijn graph algorithm, the SimpleBridging algorithm, and the MultiBridging algorithm to succeed (w. p. \(1-\epsilon\)), and Ukkonen's lower bound for successful assembly (w. p. \(1-\epsilon\)).</div>
 </div>

 ## <a id='readoverlap'></a>Assembly problem revisited: read-overlap graphs

-So far we have looked at versions of the algorithm called the de Bruijin algorithm.
-This algorithm essentially takes these long reads and chops them up into shorter, k-mers.
-Then we realize that the k-mers do not contain enough information, and we bring back some of the important repeats to resolve conflicts.
+So far we have looked at algorithms based on de Bruijin graphs.
+These algorithms essentially chop reads into shorter k-mers.
+Then we realized that the k-mers do not contain enough information, and we brought back some of the important reads to resolve conflicts.

-This seems like a strage paradigm, since the reads are the ones that contain all the information to begin with.
-A more natural class of algorithm is called the read-overlap algorithm, which is actually the original approach to assembly.
+This seems like a strange paradigm since the reads are the ones that contain all the information to begin with (why chop them up only to bring them back?).
+A more natural class of algorithms are based on read-overlap graphs, which is actually the original approach to assembly.

 ### <a id='read1'></a>Read-overlap graphs

 Instead of thinking about k-mers, we should think about reads themselves.
-Using this idea, we reconstruct a graph where all the nodes of the graph are reads, without any k-mer transformation.
-Then, we connect them by edge.
-Each edge measures the amount of overlap that each read has with each other.
-The number on each edge is the amount of extension that one would get by putting the reads together.
+Using this idea, we reconstruct a graph where all the nodes of the graph are reads (without any k-mer transformation).
+Then, we connect every pair of nodes with an edge, building a complete graph.
+Each edge is associated with a number that indicates the amount of overlap between the two nodes (reads).
+Alternatively, we can also associate each edge with a number that indicates how much length we gain by joining the two reads.

-For example, if you have two reads ACGCA and CGCAT, you would get an extension of 1 (overlap of 4) when the reads are put together to form ACGCAT.
-An example of such a read-length graph is shown below.
+An example of a read-length graph is shown below.
+If you have two reads ACGCA and CGCAT, you would get an extension of 1 (overlap of 4) when the reads are put together to form ACGCAT.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lecture9/Figure5.png" width="75%">
 	<div class="figcaption">A read overlap graph contains the  original sequence
-  as a hamiltonian path.</div>
+  as a Hamiltonian path.</div>
 </div>

-This in some sense, this is the most natural representation of an assembly problem.
-The assembly problem then becomes taking a path that goes through every single node in the graph, while also minimizing the sum of the weights (maximize the overlap).
+In some sense, this is the most natural representation of the assembly problem.
+To solve the problem we would take a path that goes through every single node in the graph while also minimizing the sum of the extensions (or maximizing the sum of the overlaps).

-This path is called the Generalized Hamiltonian Path, a path that visits every node at least once, while maintaining the minimum sum of weights.
+This path is called the Generalized Hamiltonian Path, a path that visits every node at least once while maintaining the minimum sum of weights (note the difference between this and the Eulerian path).
 We may need to visit a node multiple times due to repeats.

 It turns out that this problem is NP-hard.
-This is one of the main motivation for solving the de Bruijin graph.
+This is one of the main motivations for working with the de Bruijn graph instead.

-### <a id='info'></a>Information limit and solving instances of a NP-hard problem
+### <a id='info'></a>Information limit and solving instances of an NP-hard problem

-With some of the insights gathered on the problem, we can try to get enough structure to "solve" this instances of this problem, that is in general NP-hard problem.
+Under some assumptions, we can solve this problem, which is NP-hard in general.

 Let us see what the most basic algorithm does in terms of the read-overlap graph - the Greedy algorithm.
-The greedy algorithm essentially picks the largest overlap, and never worry about the other overlaps, and maintains only that one edge.
-This vastly simplifies the graph, with only one outgoing edge from each node.
+For each node, the Greedy algorithm picks the edge with the largest overlap going out, ignoring all other edges for that node.
+This vastly simplifies the graph with only one outgoing edge from each node.

-Greedy's pitfall is that when the true path visits a node twice, it will fail.
-This is an oversimplification of the generalized Hamiltonian path problem.
+Greedy's pitfall is that when the true path visits a node twice, the algorithm will fail.
+The approach is an oversimplification of the generalized Hamiltonian path problem.

-Going back to our performance figure, we see that the Greedy algorithm lives in the red region, where the read length is long enough to cover **all** repeats.
-That leaves the blue region, where reconstruction is still possible but we may need to visit the nodes more than once.
+Going back to our performance figure, we see that the Greedy algorithm lives in the red region where the read length is long enough to cover **all** repeats.
+That leaves the blue region where reconstruction is still possible but we may need to visit the nodes more than once.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lecture9/Figure6.png" width="75%">
 	<div class="figcaption">Information limits in the read-overlap graph framework.</div>
 </div>

-Then we ask ourselves, do we need to visit a node more than 2 times?
-This refers to an unbridged triple repeat situation, in which reconstruction is not possible anyway.
-In the figure below, we notice that either the blue or red path is possible.
+Note that we only need to visit a node more than 2 times if and only if there exists an unbridged triple repeat, but reconstruction in this situation is not possible anyway.
+In the figure below, we notice that we cannot determine whether we should traverse the blue or red path first.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lecture9/Figure7.png" width="75%">
-	<div class="figcaption">This shows that we can not visit a read more than two reads unless
-  a triple repeat is not bridged.</div>
+	<div class="figcaption"> Since a triple repeat is not bridged, we cannot determine whether we should traverse the blue or red path first.</div>
 </div>

 The information analysis shows us that the Greedy is an oversimplification, but we do not need to visit a node more than twice; this stands on the left of the lower bound (figure below).
 We need an algorithm that visits each node no more than twice.